codemonkeysio/ledger-live-verify-and-install/README.md

 sha512sum --check ledger-live-verify-and-install-manifest.sha512sum
 ```

-If the verification was successful you should see the following out:
+If the verification was successful you should see the following output:

 ```sh
 ./install-ledger-live.sh: OK